podusowski/spartan/README.md

 ### Deployment
 Spartan image doesn't come with the database so it needs to be configured while deploying.
 You can do it though environment variables: `DB_ENGINE DB_NAME DB_USER DB_PASSWORD DB_HOST`.
+You can check [`django` documentation](https://docs.djangoproject.com/en/2.0/ref/settings/#databases) to find out what to put in here.